Alihh961/Spotify/readme.md

 * Hint to edit the class we try to create a class of the same name then it will propose to edit the class
-* We must install annotation for symfone project using composer require annotations
+* We must install annotation for symfony project using composer require annotations